Samara Lubelski: Career

 Lubelski grew up in an artistic community in SoHo, New York, United States.
 She began her career as a violinist, later on expanding into a multi-instrumentalist playing cello, guitar, bass and mellotron.

 Lubelski made her solo debut in 2003 with In the Valley, followed by eight additional full-lengths: The Fleeting Skies in 2004, Spectacular of Passages in 2005, Parallel Suns in 2007, Future Slip in 2009, Wavelength in 2012, String Cycle in 2014, The Gilded Raid in 2016, and Flickers at the Station in 2018.

 In 2006, Belgian tape label Sloow Tapes issued a single-sided cassette, Quartet.
-A live album, Unrock Series – 19.11.2009, was released in 2010.
+A live album, Unrock Series – November 19, 2009, was released in 2010.
 The album Sunday Night, Sunday Afternoon was released as a duo with Marcia Bassett in 2012.
 A second duo record with Bassett, 110 Livingston St., was released in 2014 on Golden Lab Records.
 An eponymous album by Augenmusik, an offshoot project of Metabolismus, was released on cassette by Eiderdown in 2015.
-A solo record, The Gilded Raid, was released by Drawing Room Records in 2016.